-The military life is not easy -- and military families need to be prepared for lots of challenges and changes.
-The “Battle Plan for Military Children’s Mental Wellness” handbook is a two-part series designed to help military parents be pro-active and create a supportive, healthy family environment for their children as the foundation for good mental health.
+Military life isn’t easy.
+Families need to be prepared for constant challenges and changes.
+The “Battle Plan for Military Children’s Mental Wellness” is a two-part series designed to help military parents create a supportive, healthy environment for children during difficult times.

-Part Two is a guide for how to be better equipped to navigate some your military family’s unique circumstances and to help your children overcome major changes.
-It can help you set your family up for success as you move through challenges like deployments, moves, injuries, transitions, and all the emotional and mental hurdles that come with it.
+Part Two equips you to navigate the unique circumstances facing military families and helps you set up your family for success through challenges like deployments, moves, injuries, and the emotional huddles that come with those events.